OttieOtter

 Hermit Thrush

-Monday morning we took a side trip to the McDonald Observatory, 13 miles away, to take part in the Solar Viewing Program and take a tour of the 107-inch Harlan J. Smith and 362-inch Hobby-Eberly telescopes.
+On Monday, we took a side trip to the McDonald Observatory, 13 miles away, to participate in the Solar Viewing Program and tour the 107-inch Harlan J. Smith and 362-inch Hobby-Eberly telescopes.
 We would have attended the evening Star Party too, but they aren't available on Mondays.
 We have been to the Star Parties before and will go again one day soon.
 They are spectacular!

 Harlan J Smith Telescope